A View to the Preschoolers World

 A View to the Preschoolers World – the Beginners Guide

-As preschool teachers and parents, we need to have to understand and have a clear view of how preschoolers see the world, which is their different developmental stages, and how we can help them develop to their full potential.
+As preschool teachers and parents, we need to understand and have a clear view of how preschoolers see the world, their different developmental stages, and how we can help them develop to their full potential.

-Let’s start by defining what is a preschooler.
-A preschooler is a child that is too young to go to school, but too old to be considered an infant or a toddler.
-In other words, a preschooler is a child that is three to four years old.
+Let’s start by defining a preschooler.
+A preschooler is a child who is too young to go to school but too old to be considered an infant or a toddler.
+In other words, a preschooler is a child who is three to four years old.

-The cognitive development in a child starts from the moment that child is born, and preschool teachers and parents play an extremely important role in the way the children grow and expand their knowledge of the world around them, and what they do will set the foundation for preschoolers’ growth and how they are going to be as adults.
+Cognitive development starts from the moment a child is born, and preschool teachers and parents play an extremely important role in helping children grow and expand their knowledge of the world around them.
+What they do will set the foundation for preschoolers’ growth and how they will be as adults.

-In this article, we are going to look at different areas that involve preschoolers’ cognitive development and what is their role in preschoolers’ growth.
+In this article, we will examine different areas that involve preschoolers’ cognitive development and their role in preschoolers’ growth.

 What is Cognitive Development?